zarusz/Training_IoT/README.md

 WiFi not connected.
 ```

-Then when you plug it in again it will work fine again.
+Then when you plug the router in the program will work fine again.
 The `WiFi` class joins the network once available.

 #### Reference

 * [`HTTPClient` Examples (ESP Arduino)](https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266HTTPClient)
 * [`WiFiClient` Examples (ESP Arduino)](https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266WiFi/examples/WiFiClient)
 * [`WiFiClient` Arduino Reference](https://www.arduino.cc/en/Reference/WiFiClient)

+#### Improvements

+This is the first useful example of an IoT system.
+Yet its trivial and has many limitations:
+* The long polling communication does not scale when more devices are connected.
+We will look at alternatives later.
+* The security is poor.
+Anyone could easily drive our LED.
+* While the LED state representation on-the-wire is simple it will not scale when we add more elements to our device.

 ### TODO Next example